arunsrajan/mdcgit/massivedatacruncher/README.md

 The MDC can be build using the following maven goals

--Dmaven.antrun.skip=true -Pmodules clean package assembly:assembly
+-Dmaven.antrun.skip=true -Pmodules clean install package assembly:assembly

--Dpack=jar -Pmdcstandalone exec:exec antrun:run@prepare compile jib:dockerBuild@buildstandalone jib:dockerBuild@buildcontainer
+-f pomjar.xml -Pmdc exec:exec antrun:run@prepare compile jib:dockerBuild@buildstandalone jib:dockerBuild@buildcontainer

--Pmodules clean jar:test-jar package assembly:assembly resources:copy-resources@copy-resources-dockermdccontainer resources:copy-resources@copy-resources-dockermdctss resources:copy-resources@copy-resources-dockermdcts

 In order to skip tests the following needs to be set in MAVEN_OPTS